naikd2/DSCI-Stock-Predictor/DSCI-Stock-Predictor-main/README.md

 Code Folder:

-	-   Additional Code = These are pieces of code that were used for eventually compiled into the Project Code.
+	-   Additional Code = This folder includes pieces of code that were eventually compiled into the Project Code.

 	-   4 Months Reddit Posts_Comments Combined = The first analysis included Reddit Posts and Stock data from January-April of 2020.
 This code includes and Stock data from January-April of 2020.
 This code includes